jacekturek/fuzyecon/README.md

 The ("sets") library in R is a tool where fuzzy logic is implemented. [^1]

-> examples are: fuzzy inference, fuzzy system, fuzzy rules and other.

-It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in modeling.
+It is iteresting to learn about the features of fuzzy sets as well as fuzzy logic to use AI in economic modeling.

-> AI can find solutions and search for them in a set of possible solutions.
-In regular form, the equations are important - but here I can use fuzzy logic to find the solutions within some fuzzy logic boundaries.
+> AI can find soluctions in a sets of possible solutions.
+The forumlas are equations but here I want to use AI simulations to count the proper values.

 ##